nghoangquan175/EducoreAcademy/README.md

 ## Prerequisites
 - Node.js installed
-- MongoDB installed and running locally on `mongodb://localhost:27017`
+- SQL Server installed and running locally on `//localhost:5000`

 ## Running the Backend
 1. Navigate to the backend folder: